gelisam/klister/commentary.md

 #### Macro monad effects

- * `bound-identifier=? : Syntax -> Syntax -> Macro Bool` determines whether its arguments are identifiers such that each would bind the other at the current phase.
-In practice, this means that their scope sets are identical.
+ * `free-identifier=? : Syntax -> Syntax -> Macro Bool` determines whether its arguments are identifiers that refer to the same binding in the current context.
 If either argument is not an identifier, fails.

- * `free-identifier=? : Syntax -> Syntax -> Macro Bool` determines whether its arguments are identifiers that refer to the same binding in the current context.
+ * `bound-identifier=? : Syntax -> Syntax -> Bool` is not a monadic effect, but is documented here because it is so similar to `free-identifier=?`.
+It determines whether its arguments are identifiers such that each would bind the other at the current phase.
+In practice, this means that their scope sets are identical.
 If either argument is not an identifier, fails.

  * `syntax-error : ∀α.
 Syntax -> Syntax * -> Macro α` fails, using its first argument as the reason for failure and the remaining arguments as source locations involved in the failure.
 This should probably be rewritten to take a list instead of being variable arity, once we have lists in the language.